buerokratt/POC.CentOps/docs/Participants States.md

 <u>**Term definition**:</u> Participant

-Is any component operating in the Beurokratt network.
+Is any component operating in the Buerokratt network.
 These are: Bots, Classifier and DMRs